 Turn off the ignition on both vehicles.
-Turn off all lights that aren't needed, and radios.
+Unplug unnecessary accessories plugged into the cigarette lighter.
+Turn off all lamps that aren't needed, as well as radios.
 This will avoid sparks and help save both batteries.
-And it could save your radio!
+In addition, it could save your radio!